hansieodendaal/logos-blockchain-testing/book/src/workloads.md

   criteria (e.g., inclusion of submitted activity) so scenarios remain concise.

-Together, workloads and expectations let you express both the pressure applied to the system and the definition of “healthy” for that run.
+Together, workloads and expectations let you express both the pressure applied to the system and the definition of "healthy" for that run.

 ```mermaid
 flowchart TD